-- 1.1 The following Schools are Schools of the Conservatoire for Dance and Drama which is a Higher Education Institution and subscriber to the Office of the Independent Adjudicator (OIA): - Bristol Old Vic Theatre School - Central School of Ballet - London Contemporary Dance School - National Centre for Circus Arts - Northern School of Contemporary Dance - Rambert School of Ballet and Contemporary Dance - 1.2 Students on credit-bearing Higher Education courses are registered with the School1, and the Conservatoire.
-Where a decision is made under this policy that the student status of a student on a credit-bearing Higher Education programme should be terminated, as set out in the School's student terms and conditions, this shall result in the termination of the student's contract and registration with the School.
-Termination of student registration with the School in these circumstances shall also result in termination of registration with the validating university (where applicable) and the Conservatoire. - 1.3 All Schools of the Conservatoire seek to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all trainees.
-Each School therefore expects all students to read and be familiar with the Policy, and maintain good conduct at all times whilst on School premises, or engaged in any programme-related activities, including in external environments and outside performances.
+- 1.1 Central School of Ballet is a Higher Education Institution and subscriber to the Office of the Independent Adjudicator (OIA) - 1.2 Students on credit-bearing Higher Education courses are registered with the School.
+Where a decision is made under this policy that the status of a student on a credit-bearing Higher Education Course should be terminated, as set out in the School's student terms and conditions, this shall result in the termination of the student's contract and registration with the School.
+Termination of student registration with the School in these circumstances shall also result in termination of registration with the validating university; the University of Kent. - 1.3 Central School of Ballet seeks to maintain an environment which is safe and conducive for all members, whether students or staff, and which supports the wellbeing of all such individuals, as well as fostering the professional development of all trainees.
+The School therefore expects all students to read and be familiar with the Policy, and maintain good conduct at all times whilst on School premises, or engaged in any course-related activities, including in external environments and outside performances.
 Students must comply with instructions given by the School.
-These rules apply during and outside term-time, throughout the whole of the student's registration at the School and the Conservatoire, and the School's jurisdiction under this policy and procedures is not limited to its own premises. - 1.4 This policy and procedures (the 'Policy') shall apply to all students (individually and collectively to any group of students) registered for a programme of study who are registered students of both their School and the Conservatoire for Dance and Drama ('CDD' or 'the Conservatoire'), irrespective of their mode or place of study.
-This policy and procedures shall apply at all times during the student's registration with the School and the Conservatoire and are not restricted to conduct or other issues arising during term time or on the School premises, or in respect of the School itself or the School-related activities, including CDD-related activities. - 1.5 This Policy sets out general definitions of non-academic misconduct, including the breach of any School Student Code of Conduct.
+These rules apply during and outside term-time, throughout the whole of the student's registration at the School, and the School's jurisdiction under this policy and procedures is not limited to its own premises. - 1.4 This policy and procedures (the 'Policy') shall apply to all students (individually and collectively to any group of students) registered with Central School of Ballet for a programme of study.
+This policy and procedures shall apply at all times during the student's registration with the School and are not restricted to conduct or other issues arising during term time or on the School premises, or in respect of the School itself or the School-related activities. - 1.5 This Policy sets out general definitions of non-academic misconduct, including the breach of the School's Code of Behaviour and any Student Codes of Conduct.
 It sets out the procedures by which concerns relating to these matters will normally be considered and the actions that may be taken.
-It has been drafted in accordance with the UUK's Guidance2 for Higher Education Institutions on How to Handle Alleged Student Misconduct Which
+It has been drafted in accordance with the UUK's Guidance1 for Higher Education Institutions on How to Handle Alleged Student Misconduct Which May Also Constitute a Criminal Offence, and the OIA's Good Practice Framework for Handling Student Complaints and Academic Appeals2. - 1.6 Central School of ballet recognises that many concerns regarding student conduct can and should, where appropriate, be dealt with informally by members of staff.
+This Policy sets out the formal processes by which matters of non-academic misconduct which cannot be dealt with informally will normally be investigated and appropriate outcomes determined.